The Container Store Group (NYSE:TCS) Releases Q4 2021 Earnings Guidance

-The Container Store Group (NYSE:TCS – Get Rating) issued an update on its fourth quarter 2021 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $0.240-$0.240 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.300.
+The Container Store Group (NYSE:TCS – Get Rating) updated its fourth quarter 2021 earnings guidance on Tuesday.
+The company provided earnings per share (EPS) guidance of $0.240-$0.240 for the period, compared to the Thomson Reuters consensus estimate of $0.300.
 The company issued revenue guidance of $280.07 million-$280.07 million, compared to the consensus revenue estimate of $275.73 million.

+A number of equities research analysts recently weighed in on the stock.
+Zacks Investment Research downgraded shares of The Container Store Group from a buy rating to a hold rating in a research note on Wednesday, February 2nd.
+TheStreet downgraded shares of The Container Store Group from a b- rating to a c+ rating in a research note on Wednesday.
+Finally, StockNews.com downgraded shares of The Container Store Group from a buy rating to a hold rating in a research note on Thursday, February 10th.

 About The Container Store Group (Get Rating)